QubitPi/Messier-61/docs/docs/concepts/index.md

 Moreover, although there are already knowlege-graph based toosl out there, such as [RoamResearch](https://roamresearch.com/) and [Obsidian](https://obsidian.md/), to get the best out of personal knowledge management still requires lots of manual work and their graph visuals are very "preliminary".
-To summarize, they focus introduct knowledge graph to people in daily lives.
-Messier-61, however, makes people love knowledge graph.
+To summarize, they focus introduct knowledge graph to people in daily lives. nexusgraph, however, makes people love knowledge graph.

-Messier-61 Components
+nexusgraph Components
 ---------------------

-Messier-61 provides 2 components to help manage our daily knowledge consumption:
+nexusgraph provides 2 components to help manage our daily knowledge consumption:

 **Editor** is a traditional input tool for our user.
 Our user should find it very similar to the existing online editors we find everywhere